Do you or a loved one need addiction treatment for alcohol or drugs? It's easy to end up paying too much for a treatment clinic that underdelivers.

 We've compiled this need-to-know guide, including questions to ask each clinic *before* you pay - including a printable cheatsheet.

-Step 1 - Detox .v.
-Rehab
+Step 1 - Needs .v.
+Wants

 Detox & Rehab: Short Term .v.
 Long Term

-- Do you need detox, or rehab?
-(Be truthful).
+- Unsure if you need detox, rehab, aftercare, or all 3?
+(Be honest).

 For in-patient treatment stays, you'll have your own room in the clinic, where you stay, live and sleep, for anywhere from 7-84 days or more (28 days is the average stay).